How I Survived My First 90 Days as General Counsel

 This freed up enormous amounts of time to focus on higher-value work that added more to the business.
 Instead of getting bogged down in administrative tasks, I could concentrate on strategic legal issues and relationship building.

-LinkedIn became a mine of resources and knowledge for in-house lawyers.
-The platform includes resources on pure legal issues and also guidance on how to be a great business partner.
+LinkedIn was a mine of knowledge for me.
+The platform includes resources on pure legal issues, legal operations strategies and also guidance on how to be a great business partner and navigate the many challenges the market throws at us.
 I educated myself quickly on how to be innovative thanks to all the rockstars sharing their knowledge online.

+I also immersed myself in industry-specific content and events to ensure this informed how I ran the legal function.
 This continuous learning approach helped me stay current with best practices and new approaches to common challenges.

 Building Your Foundation for Success

-These nine strategies helped me not just survive but thrive in my first 90 days as General Counsel.
+These ten strategies helped me not just survive but thrive in my first 90 days as General Counsel.
 The key was recognising that success in-house requires a fundamentally different approach from traditional legal practice.

 The first 90 days set the tone for everything that follows.
 Get them right, and you'll establish yourself as an indispensable business partner who happens to have legal expertise.